How To Test Your Water Quality at Home in 5 Steps

 Graphic that lists what could be found in household water.

-Awareness of public incidents of mass contamination and the specific chemicals and compounds that may be involved can help offer clues about potential contaminants.
-One example of a toxic chemical spill that may have impacted private drinking wells is the 2023 train derailment in Ohio.
+For example, a toxic chemical spill as a result of the 2023 train derailment in Ohio may have impacted private drinking wells.
 This rail accident released more than 1 million gallons of dangerous chemicals into local waterways and groundwater.

 4. Follow Directions to Ensure Accuracy